AchiengJoy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 File 7-everybody adds execute permissions to the owner, the group owner and the other users, to the file hello File 8-James_Bond sets the permissions to the file hello as follows: owner has no permission at all, group no permission at all and other users have all the permissions
-File 9-John_Doe sets the mode of the file hello to "-rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello"
+File 9-John_Doe sets the mode of the file hello to "-rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello" File 10-mirror_permissions sets the mode of the file hello the same as olleh